Justin Duckworth

-Justin Charles Hopkins Duckworth (born 1968) is the current Anglican Bishop of Wellington in New Zealand.
+Justin Charles Hopkins Duckworth (born 1968) is a New Zealand Anglican bishop.
+Since 2012, he has been the Anglican Bishop of Wellington, and since 2024 he has been the senior bishop of Tikanga Pākehā in the Anglican Church in Aotearoa, New Zealand and Polynesia and thus one of three co-equal primates of the church.

 Early life and education

 Justin Duckworth was raised in Stokes Valley, New Zealand.
 His parents, Claire and Les Duckworth, separated when he was ten years old.
 His mother was an art teacher.
 Duckworth joined a Christian youth group, Youth for Christ, as a teenager and was baptized at age 15.
 He earned a Bachelor of Science degree at Victoria University, then went on to earn advanced degrees in philosophy and theology.
 He also completed a master's degree in development studies at Massey University.

 Urban Vision

 Duckworth worked with youth while studying.
-After graduating from Virginia, he married Jenny Boland, whom he had met in the Youth for Christ group.
+After graduating from Victoria, he married Jenny Boland, whom he had met in the Youth for Christ group.
 Together, they ran a home for teenage girls in Newtown, a suburb of Wellington, New Zealand.
 After seven years, they moved to Upper Cuba street in Wellington, where Duckworth engaged in street ministry, reaching out to sex workers, the homeless and other marginalized persons.
 The Duckworths began creating a community called Urban Vision.
 The community established communal homes in poor or disadvantaged parts of Wellington, where residents lived together in a cooperative model.
 The movement developed into a new religious communal order, a modern interpretation of the ancient monastic tradition within Christianity.

 The Duckworths eventually established a contemporary monastery for the Urban Vision community, Ngatiawa, located in the valley of Reikorangi, where they lived for ten years.
 The community holds prayer services three times a day, and shares communal meals.
 In 2012, there were approximately 20 people living in the monastery on a regular basis and about one thousand visitors in a year.